An Analysis of Fall Semester 1998 Enrollment

-First-time full-time non-resident enrollment increased by +66 students or +8.5 percent, while first-time full-time resident enrollment decreased by -52 students or -5.8 percent.
+First-time full-time resident enrollment increased by +76 students or +9.0 percent, while first-time full-time non-resident enrollment decreased by -45 students or -5.3 percent.

-The overall show rate of new freshmen (the proportion of applicants who ultimately enroll) increased from 39.9 percent in Fall 1996 to 41.5 percent in Fall 1997.(Table II) Part of this can be attributed to the lower number of non-resident applications caused by the initiation of a fee for this process.
+The overall show rate of new freshmen (the proportion of applicants who ultimately enroll) decreased from 41.5 percent in Fall 1997 to 40.7 percent in Fall 1998.(Table II)

 RESIDENT FIRST-TIME FULL-TIME FRESHMEN

-The number of first-time full-time freshmen from the northern counties decreased by -12.8 percent, the central counties increased by +5.6 percent, and the southern counties decreased by -5.9 percent.(Figure 15 and Figure 16)
+The number of first-time full-time freshmen from the northern counties increased by +1.2 percent, the central counties increased by +10.0 percent, and the southern counties increased by +28.7 percent.(Figure 15 and Figure 16)

 NON-RESIDENT FIRST-TIME FULL-TIME FRESHMEN

-The proportion of first-time full-time freshmen who are non-residents increased to 49.9 percent from 46.4 percent last fall.
+The proportion of first-time full-time freshmen who are residents increased to 53.6 percent from 50.1 percent last fall.

-Statewide, the drawing power (the decimal fraction of first-time full-time freshmen at Ole Miss divided by the previous year’s 12th grade public school enrollment) decreased from 0.0351 in Fall 1996 to 0.0329 in Fall 1997.(Table I)
+Statewide, the drawing power (the decimal fraction of first-time full-time freshmen at Ole Miss divided by the previous year’s 12th grade public school enrollment) increased from 0.0329 in Fall 1997 to 0.0344 in Fall 1998.(Table I)

-This fall the undergraduate show rate (the rate at which applicants ultimately enroll at the University) increased from 43.2 percent to 45.8 percent, the highest since Fall 1991.
+This fall the undergraduate show rate (the rate at which applicants ultimately enroll at the University) decreased from 45.8 percent to 44.4 percent.
 (Table II)

-The Graduate School show rate decreased from 24.8 percent to 21.2 percent.
+The Graduate School show rate increased from 21.2 percent to 22.1 percent.